 Note: eco printing can be omitted if desired.

 Step 1: Prepare Kraft Tex

 The Kraft Tex that I use is untreated.
 To give it a leather-look it has to be treated first.
-Make a prop of the Kraft Tex, then wash the prop in the washing machine on the coldest setting, this is the easiest way.
-You can also make a prop and soak it in a bucket with water but because the Kraft Tex is not moving, the operation is a bit more laborious.
+Make a ‘prop’ of the Kraft Tex, then wash the ‘prop’ in the washing machine on the coldest setting, this is the easiest way.
+You can also soak it in a bucket with water but because the Kraft Tex is not moving, the operation is a bit more laborious.
 If I use a bucket, I make the Kraft Tex to a prop and put the prop first in cold water for a few hours.
 When it has been in the water for a few hours I take it out and hang it to dry.
 After drying I repeat the process only now I use warm water and let it stand until the water has cooled, which is about an hour or two.
 Dry again and repeat the step, but use cold water now.
 After it has been dried for the last time, the Kraft Tex has a beautiful leather appearance.
 Kraft Tex can be used on both sides, but I prefer the ‘smooth' side.
 After it has dried I cut the piece in half, I now have two strips of 24.5 x 48 cm.
 Kraft Tex shrinks slightly by washing.

 Step 2: Eco Printing